 Enter the following trigger settings:

-- Trigger Name: An optional name for your trigger.
+- Name (optional): An name for your trigger.

 Dockerfileor build config file (located in the remote repository) to use for each build that the trigger starts.